arunpersaud/TagOrganizer/README.md

 ## TagOrganizer

-Help organize photos and (eventually) videos.
+Help organize photos and videos.

 The program is currently still in very early development stages, but can already be used for organizing images.